jaspector

 At least 36 hours notice required

-Typical inspection sequence: Not fully published; contact the inspector; re-inspection fee applies after the third inspection for the same issue.
+Typical sequence: Not fully published; contact the inspector; re-inspection fee applies after the third inspection for the same issue.

 All new construction, additions, alterations, demolition, and trade work; a Building Permit Application must be submitted for Zoning Setback review (no fee for zoning review only).

+Building permit fees in New Durham, NH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00.
 Fees are calculated as: $30.00 flat fee plus $5.00 per $1,000 of construction value; valuation calculated at: $70/sq ft (residential livable), $35/sq ft (non-livable space), $30/sq ft (remodeling), $20/sq ft (porches/decks/sheds).
 Other fees: Electrical permit $50.00 flat; Plumbing permit $50.00 flat; Re-roof/siding/windows $25.00 per permit; Swimming pool $50.00 flat; Demolition $25.00 flat..
 Plan check fee: Included in permit fee.

-1. Download the building permit application from https://www.newdurhamnh.us/uploads/building_permit_app.pdf.
+To apply for a building permit in New Durham, NH, follow these steps: 1.
+Download the building permit application from https://www.newdurhamnh.us/uploads/building_permit_app.pdf.
 2. Complete the application with project details, construction value, and contractor info.
 3. Submit to the Building Inspector with all required plans.
 4. Pay the permit fee at submission.
 5. Building Inspector reviews and issues the permit.
 6. Post permit on job site.
 7. Schedule inspections by calling (603) 859-2091; at least 36 hours notice required.
 8. Final inspection conducted; Certificate of Occupancy issued upon passing.